 Description of Job Responsibilities

 Many elements of a formal safety management system revolve around communication of policy and procedures.
-Communication across all level of an organization are important.
+Communication across all levels of an organization is important.
 Posting the job description and responsibilities of key safety personnel is a great way to communicate the duties and responsibilities of all stakeholders.
 A best practices is to include employee safety accountabilities and safety responsibilities in each employee's full job description.

 Posting job responsibilities in an easily accessible place, such as your Web based aviation safety management location ensures employees and other stakeholders understand what is expected of them.
 Everyone can also see what are the duties and requirements of managers.
 Why is this important?
 Communicating the job responsibilities to everyone helps diminish confusion arising when conflicting employees don't understand the authority, responsibility and expectations of the employee positions within the airport or airline.
 Managers may also use these items to assist in annual employee assessments.